 On Saturday, April 11, 2020, Earl’s body unexpectedly submitted to the Almighty Creator.
 Preceding him in death was his father, Frances James Moses, leaving to cherish memories, his devoted wife, Overseer Jacqueline Moses of Yonkers, NY; mother, Vera Moses of Pinehurst, NC; mother-in-law, Agnes Charley of Yonkers, NY; siblings, Barbara J. Blount (Frederick) of Hope Mills, NC, Elizabeth “Liz” Wilkerson (John) of West Palm, FL, Teretta Nealy of West End NC, Gail Moses of Willingboro, NJ, Frank J. Moses (Patricia) of East Greenbush, NY, and Rebecca L. Moses of Pinehurst, NC; son, Lemar Earl of Atlanta, GA; daughter, Erica Moses of Greensboro, NC; three stepchildren, Keith Grant, Ebonee Jones (Joe) of Winston Salem, NC, and Tiffany Grant of Yonkers, NY; six grandchildren, Teraji Za”naryah Dunn, Damarien Jayceon Wallace, Ja’Nya Jones, Cheyenne Hall, Malakai Grant, and Roxanne Grant; a host of nieces, nephews, cousins relatives, and friends.
 Earl will be greatly missed by his buddies, classmates, many church families, especially Mt.
 Horeb Holiness Church and the Holiness Churches of God, Inc.

-To send flowers to the family or plant a tree in memory of Dr. Earl Darnell Moses, please visit our floral store.
+To send flowers to Dr. Earl Darnell Moses' family, please visit our floral store.